mozilla/learning-networks/clubs/branding-guidelines/content.md

 # Branding Guidelines

-Mozilla grants you a limited license to use the Mozilla Clubs branding in accordance with the following policy:
+Mozilla grants you a limited license to use the Mozilla Clubs branding in accordance with the following policy.
+You agree at all times to maintain the spirit of these guidelines within the particular laws of your jurisdiction.

+## Name of Club

 (1) **Club name**.
 You may, but are not required to, use the name “Mozilla Clubs” in your club’s name.
 Further identify your club by your location, region, group or interests.
 Here are the names of some current clubs: Mozilla Club Rio, Mozilla Club Jahangirnagar University, Cikarang Mozilla Club, Mozilla Club for the Chicago Librarians.